Xuzhou Keyuan Hydraulic Pressure Co. Ltd. is striving to explore new modes of growth while improving its reputation for product reliability.

 Xuzhou Keyuan Hydraulic Pressure Co.
 Ltd. specializes in the manufacture of components for the construction machinery industry.
 Its main products are ultra-high-pressure hydraulic gear pumps, hydraulic gear motors, planetary reducers and winch reducers – all products that are widely used in construction machinery, special vehicles and petroleum industry machinery.

 Keyuan was originally the Xuzhou High Pressure Gear Pump Factory, which was established in September 1983 and restructured into a joint-equity enterprise in October 2001.
 Xuzhou Keyuan Mechanical Co.
 Ltd. was formally set up in 2004.
 Following an expansion in 2007, Keyuan now has the capacity to manufacture 200,000 hydraulic gear pumps and 60,000 planetary reducers each year.
 It has become the largest manufacturer in Jiangsu of middle- and high-pressure high-emission hydraulic gear pumps and planetary reducers for cranes.

-Keyuan’s plant covers more than seven acres; a new, larger plant is scheduled to open within two years.
+Keyuan’s plant covers more than three hectares; a new, larger plant is scheduled to open within two years.
 Keyuan now has more than 500 employees.
-Its revenues in 2010 were 320 million renminbi ($49 million).
+Its turnover in 2010 was 320 million renminbi (37 million euros).

 Dan David Jiang, Dan.David.Jiang@skf.com

 Xuzhou Keyuan Hydraulic Pressure Co.
 Ltd., based in Jiangsu province in eastern China, is working to develop a firm niche in China’s domestic construction machinery industry.
 At the same time, it wants to improve its product reliability, expand into new markets and secure a lasting reputation as an industry leader.